10 Of The Best 90s Halloween Costumes

 2. Wednesday Addams from The Addams Family

-Let's face it, Wednesday was the true creator of “resting bitch face” and a role model to all ladies in the world.
+Let’s face it, Wednesday was the creator of “resting bitch face” and a role model to all ladies worldwide.
 She is adamant about being who she wants to be (and wearing what she wants to wear) in the face of bright-eyed, smiling conformity.

 This one is another easy DIY 90’s Halloween costume.
 All you need is some pale face makeup, a black wig, and a black dress!